sewingin/MasterMind/README.md

 Mastermind in Java

 This game is a computer version of the board game Mastermind programmed in Java.
 It was a refreshing of my Java programming skills, nothing else.
-The game is not intendet for commercial use only for demonstration!
+The game is not intended for commercial use only for demonstration!

 I did the graphical positioning by Hand, just to train my brain a bit.